In this section

 - Poor weight gain

 As the pressure in the lungs rises, blood within the heart will eventually "shunt" through the septal openings from the right heart to the left.
 This allows oxygen-poor (blue) blood to reach the body, and cyanosis will be noted.
 Cyanosis gives a blue color to the lips, nailbeds, and skin.
-The symptoms of AVC may resemble other medical conditions or heart problems.
+The symptoms of AV canal defect may resemble other medical conditions or heart problems.
 Always consult your child's physician for a diagnosis.

 How is AV canal defect diagnosed?